factor/factor/README.txt

 * Contents

 - Platform support
-- Compiling Factor
+- Compiling the Factor VM
-- Building Factor
+- Bootstrapping the Factor image
 - Running Factor on Unix with X11
 - Running Factor on Mac OS X - Cocoa UI
 - Running Factor on Mac OS X - X11 UI
 - Running Factor on Windows
+- Command line usage
 - Source organization
 - Community
 - Credits

 * Platform support

-Factor is fully supported on the following platforms:
+Factor supports the following platforms:

   Linux/x86
   Linux/AMD64
+  Linux/PowerPC
+  Linux/ARM
   Mac OS X/x86
   Mac OS X/PowerPC
-  MS Windows XP

-The following platforms should work, but are not tested on a regular basis:

   FreeBSD/x86
   FreeBSD/AMD64
+  OpenBSD/x86
   Solaris/x86
   Solaris/AMD64
-  Linux/PowerPC
+  MS Windows (XP and above)

 Please donate time or hardware if you wish to see Factor running on other platforms.
+In particular, we are interested in:

+  Windows/AMD64
+  Mac OS X/AMD64
+  Windows CE/ARM
+  Solaris/UltraSPARC

-* Compiling Factor
+* Compiling the Factor VM

-The Factor runtime is written in C, and is built with GNU make and gcc.
+The Factor runtime is written in GNU C99, and is built with GNU make and gcc.

 Factor requires gcc 3.4 or later.
 On x86, it /will not/ build using gcc 3.3 or earlier.

-Run 'make' (or 'gmake' on non-Linux platforms) with one of the following parameters to build the Factor runtime:
+Run 'make' (or 'gmake' on non-Linux platforms) with no parameters to see a list of targets.
+Then run 'make' with the appropriate target for your platform.

-  freebsd
-  linux-x86
-  linux-amd64
-  linux-ppc
-  macosx-x86
-  macosx-ppc
-  solaris

 The following options can be given to make: